awsdocs/amazon-dynamodb-developer-guide/doc_source/HowItWorks.ReadWriteCapacityMode.md

 ### Reserved Capacity<a name="HowItWorks.ProvisionedThroughput.ReservedCapacity"></a>

 As a DynamoDB customer, you can purchase *reserved capacity* in advance, as described at [Amazon DynamoDB Pricing](https://aws.amazon.com/dynamodb/pricing)\.
 With reserved capacity, you pay a one\-time upfront fee and commit to a minimum provisioned usage level over a period of time\.
+Your reserved capacity is billed at the hourly reserved capacity rate\.
 By reserving your read and write capacity units ahead of time, you realize significant cost savings compared to on\-demand provisioned throughput settings\.
+Any capacity that you provision in excess of your reserved capacity is billed at standard provisioned capacity rates\.

 **Note**
  Reserved capacity is not available in on\-demand mode\.